 The RX L 450h isn’t an SUV to be hurried, but a smooth hybrid system, an ability to cruise the city streets in electric mode, low noise levels and a high degree of comfort make this a terrific long-distance cruiser.

 Lexus RX L 450h 0-62mph and acceleration

-Top speed is a modest 112mph, while a 0-62mph time of eight seconds highlights how sluggish the RX L 450h can feel.
+Top speed is a modest 124mph, while a 0-62mph time of just under eight seconds highlights how sluggish the RX L 450h can feel.
 This is three tenths slower than the five-seat version, with the CVT automatic transmission only serving to blunt the car’s performance.

 But that’s not the end of the story, because more leisurely progress is rewarded with a smooth and relaxed drive, especially from a standstill, with the RX L pulling away in ‘EV mode’ and staying that way for a while until the petrol engine kicks in.

 The switch from electric to petrol is almost seamless, and great credit must be given to the hybrid system.
 All-electric and plug-in hybrid systems might be in vogue, but nobody does ‘self-charging hybrid’ vehicles quite like Lexus.

 The Lexus RX L 450h is a big car – five metres long and weighing 2.2 tonnes – but it doesn’t feel unwieldy in town.
 There’s a certain amount of smugness involved with pulling away in electric mode, and it’s rather fun attempting to stop the petrol engine from starting for as long as possible.

 Not that you can get too far in electric mode: the tiny battery will deliver around a mile of electric range before it needs recharging.
 Fortunately, the hybrid system is constantly switching between modes, with regenerative braking topping up the batteries.
 You can set the infotainment system to show you where power is being directed and by what.